SurePack Help Documentation

 surepack gui

-Launch the graphical user interface.
+Launch the graphical user interface (experimental).

 Usage: